niebert/walker4folder/README.md

 If no directory parameter is provided to the `walker4folder` then the current directory will be scanned form which the script was called.

 ### Scanned the current directory
-The function `walker4folder` runs over the current directory with a call without parameter.
+Now we look into a script and explain how the `walker4folder` script can be The function `walker4folder` runs over the current directory with a call without parameter.
 ```javascript
 const w4f = require('walker4folder');